 The consumption of CPU resources (execution time) can be affected by changes in the CPU itself: for example, CPU’s may slow down to manage heat, resulting in more execution time to achieve a result.
 Similarly, cache misses due to the way a program is organized and executed, due to multiprocessor effects, can increase the execution time needed to complete a calculation.

-6.YY.2 Cross references
+7.YY.2 Cross references

+TBD

-6.YY.3 Mechanism of failure
+7.YY.3 Mechanism of failure